 ”Yes, my love I am here with you as I had promised.”

 ”I love you.” she cracked out through her dry and parched mouth and throat.

 ”I love you too.”
 He said as he closed his eyes and kissed her forehead again.

-Jonathan knew that Eve would not see the sunrise tomorrow and he earnestly hoped that over the night beneath a greatest celestial canopy of stars he had ever seen, that he would pass on tonight as well.
-The stars he thought could be all the souls who had ever walked the Earth, and they had all come to welcome he and Eve to wherever they were and to become whatever they were.
+Jonathan knew that Eve would not see the sunrise tomorrow and he earnestly hoped that over the night beneath a greatest celestial canopy of stars he had ever seen, that he too would pass on this night as well.
+The stars he thought could be all the souls who had ever walked the Earth, and they had all come to welcome both he and Eve to wherever they now dwelled and to become whatever they now were.

-He held her tightly through as the last glow of fading sun vanished.
-He began humming a gentle song that he had up to this time had been lost to him, and he continued to hum until he too was touched by silence.
+He held her tightly as the last glow of fading sun vanished.
+He began humming a gentle song that had up to this time had been lost to him, and he continued to softly hum until he too was touched by silence.